deweb-io/token/README.md

 `./contracts/LiquidityMining.sol`

 We are now working on a different implementation, which allows the locking of BBS tokens directly, works in a quarterly resolution, and calculates the share of each stake on a dynamic basis.
-A web-based "paper" demo can be experienced here:
+A web-based "paper" demo can be found at `./staking.html` and accessed [here](https://creator-eco.github.io/token/staking.html).

-`./staking.html`

 ## Deployment Procedure